mdvillagra/radixsort/README.md

 ## Radixsort
 [Radixsort](https://en.wikipedia.org/wiki/Radix_sort) algorithm in Rust for large integers.
-For handing large integers, we use [Lambdaworks](https://github.com/lambdaclass/lambdaworks) for sorting numbers from the Stark prime field.
+For handling large integers, we use [Lambdaworks](https://github.com/lambdaclass/lambdaworks) for sorting numbers from the Stark prime field.

 ## Results